keycloak/keycloak/docker/README.md

 # Almighty-Keycloak Docker Image

-To build this image is neccessary to previously generate the executables of this project.
+To build this image is necessary to previously generate the executables of this project.

-`$ mvn clean install -DskipTests=true -pl :keycloak-server-dist -am -P distribution`
+`$ mvn clean install -DskipTests -pl :keycloak-server-dist -am -P distribution`

 This generates some tarballs with the required executables.
 In our case, we just need to copy the generated tarball from `server-dist` e.g. `keycloak-3.0.0.Final.tar.gz`.